IcecaveStudios/interlude/README.md

 [![Test Coverage]](https://coveralls.io/r/IcecaveStudios/interlude?branch=develop)
 [![SemVer]](http://semver.org)

-**Interlude** is a small PHP library for retrying an operation until it succeeds, a timeout period is exhausted, or the maximum number of retries are exhausted.
+**Interlude** is a small PHP library for repeating a non-blocking operation until it succeeds, a timeout period is reached, or a maximum number of attempts have been performed.

 If you don't need the timeout feature, you might want to try [igorw/retry](https://github.com/igorw/retry).